Vyral/base-template/_posts/2017-12-19-happy-holidays-from-the-margolis-team.md

 As always, if you have any questions, please don’t hesitate to reach out to us.

-Mele Kalikimaka me ka hauʻoli makahiki hou!
+Mele Kalikimaka me ka hauʻoli makahiki hou\!